-Floreon Secures New Investors for "Performance" Bioplastic; Aims to Hit U.S. Shores Soon
+Floreon Has New Investors for "Performance" Bioplastic; Aims to Hit U.S. Soon

 Floreon Transforming Packaging of Hull, U.K., has secured multiple new investors through an Enterprise Investment Scheme (EIS) to bring its patent-pending “performance” bioplastic material to market, and the U.S. is its prime regional target.